Comictor2RO/NexDB/README.md

 ### WAL & Durability

 All mutating operations (INSERT, UPDATE, DELETE) are logged to `engine.wal` before execution.
 On commit, the log entry is marked committed and `FlushFileBuffers` (Windows) / `fsync` (Linux) is called to guarantee the log is on physical disk before returning.
 On startup, uncommitted entries are replayed automatically.

+DELETE and UPDATE use a `REPLACE_BEGIN` / `REPLACE_ROW` pattern: the complete post-operation row set is written to the WAL before any storage is modified.
+This makes both operations fully atomic — a crash at any point leaves the engine able to recover the correct final state.
+WAL field values are percent-encoded so delimiter characters (`|`, `~`, `%`) inside stored data never corrupt the log format.

 ---